 - 8.8.1 All dwellings south of Taylors Road are to be connected to recycled water and plumbed in accordance with Western Water recommendations including a front and rear recycled water tap and connection to all toilets as a minimum.
-Please refer to the Character Precinct Map on Page 6 of this document to check the location of your lot relative to Taylors Road. - 8.8.2 All dwellings are encouraged to be connected to a rainwater tank (5000Lt minimum & 2000Lt minimum for lots with 12.5m frontage or less) which is preferably plumbed to both sides of the roof to ensure water uptake for outdoor and toilet use as a minimum.
+Please refer to the Character Precinct Map on Page 6 of this document to check the location of your lot relative to Taylors Road. - 8.8.2 For all subsequent stages after stage 70 and over 300sqm must be connected to a rainwater tank [5000Lt minimum & 2000Lt minimum for lots with 12.5m frontage or less] which is preferably plumbed to both sides of the roof to ensure water uptake for outdoor and toilet use as a minimum.